James Stephanie Sterling: Personal life

-Sterling was born in London, England, where she said she lived near the poverty line for much of her childhood.
+Sterling was born in London, where she said she lived near the poverty line for much of her childhood.
 In a 2015 video about polyamorous relationships in Fallout 4, Sterling said she is not monogamous.
 She is pansexual and queer.
-In June 2020, she became a naturalized United States citizen.
+In June 2020, she was naturalized as a Citizen of the United States.
 In August 2020, Sterling came out as non-binary.
 Sterling uses she/them pronouns.